CobraPi/Klipper-Firmware-FLSUN-QQ-S-Pro-Delta-Printer/README.md

 6. Once in the printer.cfg file, delete everything and copy contents of the desired config from the *configuration* folder of this repository
 7. Set your printers serial port:
        * find the `[mcu]` section
-       * delete the path after `serial: ` and replace it with your result from step 4
+       * delete the path after `serial:` and replace it with your result from step 4

 8. Press the 'Save & Restart' button, if successful you should hear the printer beep and take a couple seconds to connect.
        * if your printer is not connecting, try pressing the 'firmware restart' button or typing `FIRMWARE_RESTART` in the console
-9. Test the connection by homing your printer or `G28` in the console.
+9. Test the connection by homing your printer or typing `G28` in the console.

 ## Step 4 - Calibrating the printer

 1. The first thing we need to do is connect the z-probe to the effector (the autolevel switch).
 Skip this step if using a BL Touch
 2. Then open up the console and type `DELTA_CALIBRATE`.
 Once this is done type: `SAVE_CONFIG` to save the settings.

-       - This will get a decent calibration for your printer, good enough to print well.
+        This will get a decent calibration for your printer, good enough to print well.
 However if you really want to optimize the calibration for your specific printer, run the [Enhanced Calibration](https://www.klipper3d.org/Delta_Calibrate.html) which requires you to print an object, measure it, and input the values in the console.
-3. When this is finished, we need to calculate the Z-offset by typing: `PROBE_CALIBRATE`
+3. When the delta calibration is finished, we need to calculate the Z-offset by typing: `PROBE_CALIBRATE`
        - After the probe stops, do the [paper test](https://www.klipper3d.org/Bed_Level.html#the-paper-test)
        - Type: `TESTZ Z=-<value>` where '<value>' is the amount by which to decrease the Z-height (usuall 0.05 or 0.01 if close to the bed) so that
          there is just a little friction between the nozzle and paper.